schpaa/nrpk-22/docs/teknisk/README.md

 ## Development

-Entrypoint in namespace at `eykt.core/init!` located in `src/cljs/eykt/core.cljs`.
-See `shadow-cljs.edn` for project-setup, look at the key `:eykt` (which should be renamed according to [#10](https://github.com/schpaa/nrpk-22/issues/10))
+Entrypoint at namespace `booking.core/init!` located in `src/cljs/booking/core.cljs`.
+See `shadow-cljs.edn` for project-setup, look at the key `:booking`.

-Html and CSS templates (as well as fonts) located in `template` and are copied into `public/eykt` and hydrated before deployment.
+Html and CSS templates (as well as fonts) located in `template` and are copied into `public/booking` and hydrated before deployment.

 ## Deployment

-Deployment at google/firebase - serials and identites located in `src/cljs/eykt/data.cljs` replace these with your own if needed.
+Deployment at google/firebase - serials and identites located in `src/cljs/booking/data.cljs` replace these with your own if needed.

 ```
 bb --config booking.edn deploy